moorepants/application-materials/README.rst

-This repository contains various sets of application materials I have used over the years to apply for and obtain academic positions.
+This repository contains various sets of application materials I have used over the years to apply for academic positions.
 I have selectively released them publicly for both transparency purposes and to help others when they are developing their materials.
 Not all of my materials have concluded in a successful job offer, but may be helpful nonetheless.

 2018
 ====